 Winding the lever and firing its mechanical shutter is so rewarding yet doesn’t get old.
 Once thirty-six exposures or so are done, rewinding the delicate crank on the FX-3 further adds to the fun.
 Moreover, the possibility where things may go wrong could very well be the contributing factor to fun but what’s more important is that the input required teaches a lot on the fundamentals of picture making.

 All in all, reasons to get a vintage lens could be accessibility, video work or build quality but if you’re splurging, the latest and greatest is better for corner to corner performance.
 Should you have no interest in film photography, a full frame sensor to go with proper glass will serve you just as well or better.
-As for the FX-3 Super 2000, it delivers like any another 35mm SLR and isn't a common sight today make things that much more special.
+As for this FX-3 Super 2000, it delivers like any other 35mm SLR and isn't a common sight today make things that bit more special.